tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ## Creating the Workflow

-The final step is to deploy both the hardware data and the template as a workflow.
+The next step is to combine both the hardware data and the template to create a workflow.
 - First, the workflow needs to know which template to execute.
 The Template ID you should use was returned by `tink template create` command executed above.
 - Second, the Workflow needs a target, defined by the hardware data.
 In this example, the target is identified by a MAC address set in the hardware data for our Worker, so `08:00:27:00:00:01`.
 (Note: this MAC address is hard coded in the Vagrantfile.)